Advertiser Disclosure

 • If all else is equal, the Delta Corporate Traveler will get the upgrade

-• If all else is equal, finally, the upgrade will go to the person who requested the upgrade earlier
+• Finally, the upgrade will go to the person who requested the upgrade earlier.

 Earning More Points ($500 Value)

 As a Diamond Medallion, you earn 11 miles for every dollar spent — the highest amount of any elite tier.
-So, a minimum spend of $15,000 would result in 165,000 miles earned annually.

-Complimentary CLEAR Membership ($189 Value)
+Complimentary CLEAR membership ($189 Value)

 Diamond Medallions receive a free membership to CLEAR, the fee-based program that allows you to breeze through the identification and boarding pass scan process before security.
-Normally, this membership costs $189 a year, however, Diamond Medallions receive it for free.
+Normally, this membership costs $189 a year.
+However, Diamond Medallions receive it for free.

 Highest Priority Boarding ($150 Value)